pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

   gradient computation during backward, forward computation in checkpointed regions omits saving tensors for backward and recomputes them during the backward pass.

-This setting is especially helpful for larger batch sizes when you're memory constrained.
+This setting is especially helpful for larger batch sizes, or longer context lengths when you're memory constrained.
 However, these savings in memory come at the cost of training speed (i.e. tokens per-second), and in most cases training can slow-down quite a bit as a result of this activation recomputation.